Tangerine-Community/Tangerine/README.md

 View the app at <http://localhost:4200>.

-__Optional__: If you are also developing the form library Tangy Form at the same time, you can symlink that repository into `node_modules` folder.
-For example...
+__Optional__: If you are also developing the form library Tangy Form at the same time, do the following:
+- Symlink that repository into `node_modules` folder.
+- Start Tangerine instance using ./develop-tangy-form-libs.sh , which exposes the source code for your tangy-form and tangy-form-editor libs to the container.

+Symlink example:

 ```
 rm -r node_modules/tangy-form